retypeapp/retype/configuration/project.md

 === link : `string`

 The URL to use for the link.
-The link can be internal or external.
+The link can be a `.md` file name, or to any internal path, or to any external URL.

+If a `.md` file set, such as `sample.md`, Retype will automatically resolve the path and in the generated website, the `sample.md` value will be replaced with the path to the actual generated HTML file.

 ```json
 {